AngePort/AngePort.github.io/essays/AI-a-tool-or-not.md

 // Extracting FISCAL_YEAR using _.pluck
 var fiscalYears = _.pluck(uhdata, 'FISCAL_YEAR');
 ```

+10. Explaining code
 - This code snippet serves as a brief illustration drawn from the experience WODS we engage with independently.
 Here, I utilized the "pluck" function to extract the "FISCAL_YEAR" data from all objects within the "uhdata" collection.
 AI has played a significant role in identifying and organizing the different components of the code, enabling me to navigate through it more effectively and minimize errors.
-console.log(fiscalYears);

-10. Explaining code

 11. Writing code
+- When writing code, I typically begin by outlining the skeleton of the code myself.
+Then, I leverage AI to evaluate potential improvements to the structure.
+Additionally, I utilize AI to generate the actual code based on the skeleton I provide.
+This approach assists me in establishing a strong foundation for my solution and streamlines the coding process.
 12. Documenting code

 13. Quality assurance